TKDuff/Rust-Plotting-Tool/Notes.md

 Planning to use r.d plot to capture variance, then with live variance change the tumbling window size.

 ### LOOK INTO PAGE HINKLEY METHOD

+## 26-01-23
+Will need to write, look into Adaptive Window

+## 27-01-23
+Will need to write, look into Adaptive Window

+## 28-01-23
+Getting ADWIN to work with Rust
+Got github Adwin (https://github.com/Patrick-Harned/adwin/tree/master) to work,however not useful as
+* Uses a sliding, not tumbling, window
+* Window size remains constant
+* Mainly used to detect drift which is used for ML, not for aggregating the window

+Thus will have to create my own